-With life pulling us in different directions, it’s hard to find the time to create a workable budget for your family — especially if you have a goal of becoming debt free.
+With life pulling us in different directions, it’s hard to find the time to create a workable monthly family budget — especially if you have a goal of becoming debt-free.
 It’s important to take control of your family’s finances and to create a strong financial foundation.

 You may be asking yourself, “why do we need a monthly family budget in the first place?”